 For Instagram Stories, you’d need to transfer the files to your smartphone as there isn’t a way to post them through the desktop directly at the moment.
 (A neat workaround is to schedule Instagram reminders using Buffer again but instead of posting on your gallery, press “Cancel” and go to your Instagram Stories.)

 When you want to post the stories, swipe up to access the photos and/or videos added to your mobile phone in the last 24 hours.

 Once you have completed the Instagram takeover (yay!), the only thing left to do is review the performance of the takeover.

 One of the best ways to measure success is to compare the change in the metrics you identified in the first step.
 For example: How many followers did you gain during the takeover?
-How much engagement did you receieve?
+How much engagement did you receive?

-Kuno Creative, the inbound marketing agency mentioned at the start of the article, measured their followers growth throughout the several Instagram takeovers and found that they’ve gained 450 followers since they started running Instagram takeovers.
+Kuno Creative, the inbound marketing agency mentioned at the start of the article, measured their follower growth throughout the several Instagram takeovers and found that they’ve gained 450 followers since they started running Instagram takeovers.

 Apart from looking at the numbers, Kuno also analyzed what worked well for them.
-They found that content that captialized on trending topics, videos, GIFs, boomerangs, and high-quality images performed well during the takeovers.
+They found that content that capitalized on trending topics, videos, GIFs, boomerangs, and high-quality images performed well during the takeovers.